DataShaka/Documentation/tractor/verbs/rank.md

 Options:

 - [Context Type] : the name of the context type on which the rank is performed.
-- METHOD : 'standard' or 'olympic'.
+- METHOD : 'standard' or 'olympic' or 'competition'.
 If not provided, the default is 'standard'.

 ##Examples